 Poker, Texas Hold'em, Omaha, Stud, Badugi - what do all these names mean?
 Are they the same thing?
 We're going to break down exactly what poker is and why there are so many names for what most people think is the same game.

 Poker encompasses a large number of card games that share certain similarities.
-They’re all played with one standard 52 card deck (unlike blackjack which commonly uses multiple decks) and they all involve wagers made by the players over which hand is best based on an agreed-upon hand ranking list.
+These games are considered variants that use different rules.
+Certain variants are highly popular among poker enthusiasts and beginners such as Omaha and five-card draw.
+They're all played with one standard 52 card deck (unlike blackjack which commonly uses multiple decks) and they all involve wagers made by the players over which hand is best based on an agreed-upon hand ranking list.